 Sculpture

-Ortega’s artistry lies in his unique interpretation of light and color.
-Much like a prism bending light waves, he manipulates resins, rare earth minerals, and their intrinsic properties to absorb and re-emit light.
+My work explores the unique interpretation of light and color.
+Like a prism bending light waves, I manipulate resins, rare earth minerals, and their intrinsic properties to absorb and re-emit light.
 Creating a surface-captivating dance of illumination and shadow.
-As a result, this distinctive use of materials allows him to channel the transformative power of light, akin to the dynamic strokes of paint on a canvas.
+As a result, this distinctive use of materials allows me to channel the transformative power of light, akin to the dynamic strokes of paint on a canvas.

-His creations are not just sculptures but moods crafted through his understanding and application of color theory.
-Meanwhile, the latest addition to his artistic palette is a collection of botanical molds cast with a strong palette of rare earth elements.
+My creations are not just static sculptures.
+Moods are crafted through an application of color theory.
+The latest series is a collection of botanical molds cast with a strong palette of rare earth elements.
 Consequently, the light and wave spectrums create an opportunity to use bold colors.
-In short, these elements infuse his sculpture and light with a luminosity that transcends the physical, touching the spiritual.
+In short, these elements infuse the sculpture and light with a luminosity that transcends the physical, touching the spiritual.

-Ortega’s sculptures, glowing in the dark, harness the incandescence of these elements.
+My work, which glows in the dark, harnesses the incandescence of the rare earth elements.
 The works of art create a glowing evocation.
-Something that strikes a chord with our innate spiritual nature, resonating with viewers on a deeper, more intrinsic level.
-In each piece, Ortega offers a visual experience and a spiritual journey illuminated by his artistry.
-His work is a testament to the transformative power of art, light, and the human spirit.
+Something that strikes a chord with our innate spiritual nature.
+My hope is the work will resonate with viewers on a deeper, more intrinsic level.
+In each piece, a visual experience and a spiritual journey are illuminated by the artistry.
 Learn more: https://larryjortega.com/desert-totem-sirens-of-the-desert/

 Popular styles included bell-bottom pants, frayed jeans, mini skirts, maxi dresses, tie-dye, peasant blouses, and ponchos.
 Some accessories that will help pull together your early ’70s Hippie outfits are chokers, headbands, scarves, and jewelry made of wood, stones, feathers, and beads.Oct 17, 2022